GenerateNU/dearly/docs/BACKEND.md

 // Assert response body has a field called error(s) in response body and match with the expected error assertError(errors: unknown)

+// Assert that request returns plain text response and match with the expected message assertResponseText(message: string)

 // Debugging
 debug() // Logs response body